 For the stone fruit filling:

-- Preheat your oven to 350 degrees F. Halve, pit, and slice the fruit into 1/2-inch wedges .
-You don’t need to bother peeling them unless you want to.
-Place the sliced fruit in a 9×13 or 3 qt baking dish.
+- Preheat your oven to 350 degrees F. Halve, pit, and slice the fruit into 1/2-inch wedges (halves if using cherries).
+You don't need to bother peeling them unless you want to.
+Place the sliced fruit in a 9×13 or 3 quart baking dish.

 - Sprinkle brown sugar, cornstarch, cinnamon, nutmeg, and lemon juice over the sliced fruit.
 Gently toss it all together until evenly combined.